 Juvenile offender: prosecution as of September 30, 2021

-The public prosecutor's office must ensure that the investigators notify the victim of the date of the guilty hearing and summon the persons responsible for the minor (parent, guardian, appropriate adult,...).
+The parquet floor must ensure that investigators notify the victim of the date of the guilty hearing and summon the persons responsible for the minor (parent, guardian, appropriate adult...) at least 10 days before the date of the hearing.

-As soon as a minor commits an act prohibited by law (we speak ofinfringement), it is either caught on the fait accompli, or the victim or his lawyer files a complaint.
+If a minor commits an act prohibited by law (this is calledinfringement) and it is caught on the fait accompli or that the victim or his lawyer files a complaint, an investigation may be opened.

 Répondez aux questions successives et les réponses s’afficheront automatiquement